Pagination

 {% endblock modals %}

-The host view can also interact with the table from outside the original div
+The host view can also interact with the table from outside the original container

 Using Knockout Pagination